damjesus/gfds-id/draft-tardis-gfds.md

 - *setupTimer* setups a timer that will be triggered after a timeout.
 After the timeout has passed the timer will cease to exist.
 The function returns an unique timerID that can be used to cancel the timer if needed.

-- *periodicSetupTimer* setups a timer that will be triggered periodically (as indicated by the *period* parameter).
+- *setupPeriodicSetupTimer* setups a timer that will be triggered periodically (as indicated by the *period* parameter).
 It is possible to specify a timeout until the first trigger with the *first* parameter.
 Akin to *setupTimer*, this function also returns an unique timerID.

 - *cancelTimer* allows to cancel a timer by passing its unique timerID.
 This can be extremely helpful in cases where a periodic action is no longer needed, or, for example, if a timeout is no longer needed due to the arrival of data.
 Protocols should be able to setup and cancel timers during their lifecycle.